linode/docs/docs/guides/web-servers/supabase/installing-supabase/index.md

 Moreover, using NGINX gives a solution for applying SSL certification to your endpoints.
 Doing so, which is outlined in the next section, provides a vast improvement to your server's security.

 1. Install NGINX.
-You can find the steps to do so in our guide on [How to Install and Use NGINX](/docs/guides/how-to-install-and-use-nginx-on-ubuntu-20-04/).
+Follow steps two and three from our guide on [How to Install and Use NGINX](/docs/guides/how-to-install-and-use-nginx-on-ubuntu-20-04/).
 Use the drop down at the top of the guide to select your Linux distribution and get the steps matched to it.

     Additionally, follow any directions in the above guide related to locating and preparing the NGINX default configuration.
 On Debian and Ubuntu, for instance, this just means finding the configuration file at `/etc/nginx/sites-available/default`.
 On AlmaLinux, by contrast, you need first to comment out a section in the `/etc/nginx/nginx.conf` file and create a `/etc/nginx/conf.d/example.com.conf` file (replacing `example.com` with your domain).

-1. Open the NGINX configuration file that you located/created as part of the above step.
+2. Open the NGINX configuration file that you located/created as part of the above step.
 For this and following examples, the location is presumed to be `/etc/nginx/sites-available/default`, but know that your location may be different.
 Remove the configuration file's default contents, and replace them with the following contents.
+Be sure to replace the example IP address `192.0.2.0` with your server's IP address and `example.com` with your domain.

     {{< file "/etc/nginx/sites-available/default" conf >}}
 map $http_upgrade $connection_upgrade {